TechRadar Verdict

 Despite the lower price tag, you still get the digital display with the graphical representation of particle size and number displayed, along with the remaining runtime on each power mode.
 The suction level selection button is elongated, though, as compared to the silver circle on the V11 and V15 models.

 The clip-on battery pack from the V11 has also made its way here, so if you think 60 minutes of max runtime isn’t going to do it for you, you can always consider buying an extra one to swap out when necessary.
-The slightly uneven weight distribution we found on the V15 because of the clip-on battery is thankfully not an issue here.
+The slightly uneven weight distribution I found on the V15 because of the clip-on battery is thankfully not an issue here.

-Dyson V12 Detect Slim: performance
+Dyson V12 Detect Slim review: performance

-- Reactive suction
+- Automatic suction adjustment

-- Laser light to highlight dirt
+- Soft floorhead has a laser to highlight dirt

 If you need proof of how well it can clean, all you need to do is use the Laser Slim Fluffy (designed specifically for hard floors) and watch as the illuminated dust and dirt get sucked up.
-Or you can keep an eye on the display and watch as the graph changes – although after a few uses we found ourselves barely looking at the display except to keep an eye on the remaining runtime.
+Or you can keep an eye on the display and watch as the graph changes – although after a few uses I found myself barely looking at the display except to keep an eye on the remaining runtime.

 Be careful when using the Hair Screw Tool though.
 While it’s absolutely brilliant at sucking up hair and fur without tangling anywhere, it does also gobble up slim charging cables with ease.
 It’s best used on furniture or pet beds, but you can (theoretically) also use it on a floor.
 However, as with the V15 Detect, the attachment’s small footprint means it will take a long time to go over every inch of the floor space.

-Dyson V12 Detect Slim: battery life
+Dyson V12 Detect Slim review: battery

 - Up to 60 minutes